dasamitkumar/LendingClubCaseStudy/README.md

 - What is the business probem that your project is trying to solve?
 - What is the dataset that is being used?

+The objective of the exercose is to identify factors or parameters which can potentially lead to a loan in 'charged off' status to reduce the financial loss.
+The case study would be done using Exploratory Data Analysis (EDA) on the provided dataset loan.csv.

+As an outcome, the Case study will provide strong indicators which the Institution can use to reject a loan application as a potential defaulter.

+The dataset is provided by the business which corresponds to about 40k loan applicants, with mixed statuses "Fully-Paid", "Charged-Off" and "Current".
+We will filter only the "Charged-Off" rows as we have to determine drivers for defaulters.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions